-This area of law covers access to the countryside, including statutory rights of access, coastal access, national parks, areas of outstanding natural beauty (AoNBs) and common land.
+The law in respect of countryside and access mainly deals with access to the countryside, including, statutory rights of access, coastal access, national parks, areas of outstanding natural beauty (AoNBs) and common land.

 The law on access to the countryside is generally to be found in the National Parks and Access to the Countryside Act 1949, (NPACA 1949) which established a system of public access to the countryside.
 The Act provides for the designation of national parks and the establishment of national park authorities.

 The provisions of this Act were further enhanced by the Countryside and Rights of Way Act 2000 (CRWA 2000).
 The CRWA 2000 created the Wales coastal path, amended the law relating to public rights of way, enabling traffic regulation orders to be made to conserve an area’s natural beauty, and also made provisions on driving mechanically propelled vehicles elsewhere than on roads.